Health and Safety Policy

 Employees are required to inform their Health and Safety Coordinator/Department Manager or, in their absence, their nominated deputies of any injuries or work related health issues, however sustained, that may affect their ability to work safely or where the work activities may exacerbate them.
 All such injuries/health issues are to be recorded.

-a) Employees are required to report to their Health and Safety Coordinator/Department Manager or in their absence their nominated deputies, any concerns they may have concerning their health and/or safety whilst at work.
-The health and Safety Coordinator/Departmental Manager will investigate workplace accidents/health issues and submit written recommendations on completing the investigation to the Managing Director.
+a) Employees are required to report to their Health and Safety Coordinator/Department Manager or in their absence their nominated deputies, any concerns they may have concerning their health and safety and/or safety whilst at work.
+The Health and Safety Coordinator/Department Manager will investigate workplace accidents/health issues and submit written recommendations on completing the investigation to the Managing Directors.

-b) The Managing Director will give due consideration to any concerns brought to his attention and may, at his discretion, enlist the assistance of the Safety Advisor.
+b) The Managing Directors will give due consideration to any concerns brough to their attention and may, at their discretion, enlist the assistance of the Safety Advisor.

-c) At the discretion of the Managing Director the Safety Advisor will investigate workplace accidents and submit written recommendations on completion of the investigations.
+c) At the discretion of the Managing Directors the Safety Advisor will review workplace accidents (individual reports and trends) and submit written recommendation on completion of the review.

 It is the Company policy that all accidents and potentially dangerous occurrences, however minor they may seem, are reported and that a suitable record is made by the first aider providing treatment.
-Records will be kept for a minimum of three years.
+Records will be kept securely in compliance with the General Data Protection Regulations (GDPR) for a minimum of three years.
+Accident reports will be cliearly identified as either:

-In compliance with the requirements of the Reporting of Injuries, Diseases and Dangerous Occurrence Regulations 2013 (RIDDOR), the Managing Director or, in his absence, his nominated deputy, will ensure that the following procedures are followed:
+In compliance with the requirements of the RIDDOR, the Managing Director, or, in his absence, his nominated deputy, will ensure that the following procedures are followed:

 a) In the event of a reportable injury, disease, or dangerous occurrence, as defined in the schedule of the Regulations, an investigation into the circumstances takes place and that a written account is kept.